NoopGay/Stock-Screener-/README.md

 # Creating a Stock Screener on Google Cloud Platform

 This repository has code to deploy a stock screening app to Google Cloud Platform.
-The stock screener scrapes through reddit to find the three most mentioned stocks on reddit forums "investing", "wallstreetbets" and "stocks", calculate the sentiment on reddit and create a summary for each stock.
+The stock screener scrapes through reddit to find the four most mentioned stocks on reddit forums "superstonk", "investing", "wallstreetbets" and "stocks", calculate the sentiment on reddit and create a summary for each stock.
 The stock screener is programmed to run everyday at 10.30 pm in Google Cloud.
 The code is deployed to Google Cloud Run using Terraform.

 ## Google Cloud Workflow Diagram